 2. Know Where to Get Free Prescriptions

-As we mentioned, some national retailers and a couple and even smaller regional players offer free antibiotics with a prescription.
+Some national retailers and a couple of even smaller regional players offer free antibiotics with a prescription.

 This is a classic “loss leader” strategy to get customers in the door.
-The hope is shoppers will buy something while coming in for the free antibiotics!
+The hope is that shoppers will buy something when they come in to get free antibiotics.
 But you’re not required to buy anything else.
 So this can be a great way to save on prescription drugs for yourself and your family.

 Here’s a look at who offers what:

-- Reasor’s: Free liquid antibiotics for children, including Amoxicillin and Penicillin (Oklahoma only)
+- Reasor’s: Provides free liquid antibiotics for children, including Amoxicillin and Penicillin (Oklahoma only).

-- Winn-Dixie: Offers five free medications — Amoxicillin, Penicillin, Sulfameth/Trimeth, Lisinopril, Metformin
+- Winn-Dixie: Offers five free medications: Amoxicillin, Lisinopril, Metformin, Penicillin, Sulfameth/Trimeth.

 3. Use an App to Comparison Shop

 Running a prescription through insurance isn’t always how you get the best price on it.
-And of course we all know that prescription costs can vary widely by retailer.
+And prescription costs can vary widely by retailer.

-All of these free services — which are available as mobile apps as well as on desktop — do the hard work of comparing prices for you.
-So they save you the time of making multiple calls or visits to nearby pharmacies to ask about pricing.
-Then they each offer coupons to lower the final cost of your prescription.
+All of these free services — which are available as mobile apps as well as on your desktop — do the hard work of comparing prices for you.
+So they save you the time you’d spend making phone calls or visits to pharmacies to ask about pricing.
+They also offer coupons to lower the final cost of your prescription.

 4. Get Mail-Order Drugs Through a PBM

-Many employers who offer health insurance at work also partner with a pharmacy benefits manager (PBM).
-A PBM helps offer employees additional prescription savings, typically through a mail-order pharmacy program.
+Many employers that offer health insurance also partner with a pharmacy benefits manager (PBM).
+A PBM helps offer employees additional prescription savings, typically through a mail-order program.

-So, for example, you may be able to get a 30-90 day supply of a wide variety of medications through your PBM.
-Best of all, you’ll get it at a very inexpensive price and it will be shipped to your home!
+For example, you may be able to get a 30- or 90-day supply of a wide variety of medications through your PBM.
+Best of all, you’ll usually get it at a very inexpensive price and it will be shipped to your home.

 5. Shop at Costco — Even If You’re Not a Member

-You probably know Costco Wholesale as the giant store that only lets members in to shop.
-But that’s not the case when it comes to prescriptions and a select few other things.
+You probably know Costco Wholesale as the giant store that only lets members shop there.
+But that’s not the case when it comes to prescriptions and a few other things.

 6. Check Manufacturer Websites for Rebates

 Everybody loves coupons, right?
-Well, the pharmaceutical industry’s version of coupons are rebates.
-Manufacturers of brand-name drugs routinely offer rebates or other copay assistance to get their products into people’s hand for very low cost or sometimes even free.
+Well, rebates are the pharmaceutical industry’s version of coupons.
+Manufacturers of brand-name drugs routinely offer rebates — or other co-pay assistance — to get their products into people’s hands.

 For example, one member of Team Clark recently got an EpiPen alternative called an Auvi-Q for free — and saved hundreds of dollars in the process!

-To see if there’s a rebate program for an expensive medication you take, either go to the medication’s website or just do a Google search for “[name of medication] + manufacturer’s rebate.”
+To see if there’s a rebate program for a medication you take, either go to the medication’s website or just do a Google search for “[name of medication] + manufacturer’s rebate.”

 7. Shop at a Canadian Pharmacy

-For years, people who lived along the Canadian border have looked to our neighbor to the north for prescription savings.
-Canada has been a viable alternative for residents from Washington State to Maine.
-They simply go across the border and fill their prescriptions for a fraction of the cost for an identical medication.
+For years, people who lived along the Canadian border have headed north for prescription savings.
+By just crossing the border, they’re able to fill many of their prescriptions for a fraction of the U.S. cost.

 If you don’t live in a border state, there are legitimate Canadian pharmacies online that you can use.
 PharmacyChecker.com has a list of vetted online Canadian pharmacies which it actively updates.